 If you’ve never poached pears you’ve got to give it a try this season!
 Fall is the perfect time to used poached pears in all sorts of dishes and desserts.
 For more pear inspiration, make sure to check out www.usapears.org.

-- 9 tablespoons (1 stick + 1 tbsp.) frozen unsalted butter, cut into small pieces
+- 9 Tbsp (1 stick + 1 Tbsp) unsalted butter - frozen and cut into small pieces

 - 1 egg yolk